BitRaam/BitRaamSourceCodeVer5-2025/doc/README.md

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag BitRaam Core to your applications folder, and then run BitRaam Core.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitraam.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [BitRaam Wiki](https://en.bitraam.it/wiki/Main_Page) for help and more information.
-* Ask for help on [Bitcoin StackExchange](https://bitraam.stackexchange.com).
+* Ask for help on [BitRaam StackExchange](https://bitraam.stackexchange.com).
 * Ask for help on #bitraam on Libera Chat.
 If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitraam).
-* Ask for help on the [BitcoinTalk](https://bitraamtalk.org/) forums, in the [Technical Support board](https://bitraamtalk.org/index.php?board=4.0).
+* Ask for help on the [BitRaamTalk](https://bitraamtalk.org/) forums, in the [Technical Support board](https://bitraamtalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin Core on your native platform.
+The following are developer notes on how to build BitRaam Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)